 - Send your users a push notification asking them to leave a review for your app

-- Add in-app pop-up asking users for review when they open your app or are about to complete an action
+- Add an in-app pop-up asking users for a review when they open your app or are about to complete an action

-Remember, asking for ratings and reviews over and over again may ruin your app’s experience, and users might end up giving a one-star review to your app just because they got so many pop-ups asking them for reviews and ratings.
-So, don’t push your users over the edge to get the same, or you might ruin your ASO game.
+Remember, asking for ratings and reviews over and over again may ruin your app’s experience, and users might end up giving a one-star review of your app just because they got so many pop-ups asking them for reviews and ratings.
+So, don’t push your users over the edge to get reviews, or you might ruin your ASO game.

 Frequently Asked Questions

 No, ASO and SEO are two entirely different concepts.
 SEO is about optimizing a website so that it ranks higher in search engines.
 On the other hand, ASO is optimizing your app in such a way that it ranks higher in an app store.
 Hence, the results you will get in both approaches are different.

 2. How can I see my app ranking in Play Store?